DegangWang97/degangwang97.github.io/_pages/about.md

 - IEEE Transactions on Image Processing
 - IEEE Transactions on Circuits and Systems for Video Technology
 - IEEE Transactions on Geoscience and Remote Sensing
+- IEEE Transactions on Aerospace and Electronic Systems
 - IEEE Transactions on Computational Imaging
 - IEEE Internet of Things Journal
 - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing